Stup1/Student-Result-Managment-system/README.md

 (Here admin is already preregistered.There is only registration available for user only.)

-User Login:
-Users can login with their username and password to access  information like: search for their results, and view notices.
+User Login:Users can login with their username and password to access  information like: search for their results, and view notices.

 Features
 Search Result: Users can search for their results by entering their roll number only.
 Once the roll_no  is  entered, the user can see their result  with an average marks